Basics of Trophy Management

 College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

-Wildlife enterprises are increasingly important for ranch income, and in many cases now provide the highest net revenues for landowners.
-High-end elk and mule deer hunts can bring $12,000 to $15,000 per animal, and even less intensive operations can easily receive more than $2,500 for mule deer.
-The high revenue from wildlife enterprises has heightened competition among landowners (as well as state agencies, based on proliferation of “Governor’s Tags” and similar authorizations) for the hunter’s dollar, and this competition has resulted in significant interest in increasing the quality (i.e., antler or horn size) of elk, deer, and other ungulates.
+Wildlife enterprises are increasingly important for ranch income, and in many cases provide the highest net revenues for landowners.
+Prices for high-end elk and mule deer hunts can exceed $15,000 per animal, and even less intensive operations can easily receive more than $2,500 for mule deer.
+The high revenue from wildlife enterprises has heightened competition among landowners (as well as state agencies, based on proliferation of “Governor’s Tags” and similar authorizations) for the hunter’s dollar, and this competition has resulted in significant interest in increasing the quality (i.e., antler or horn size) of elk, mule deer, and other ungulates.
 Attempts to improve quality (quality management; QM) can include establishing habitat improvement or feeding programs, purchasing semen from “superior” sires, and even purchasing breeding stock, often at more than $50,000 per individual.
 While these and other practices can increase overall herd quality, there is often a trade-off between returns and costs.
 Additionally, while many practices may work with intensive breeding or high fence operations, they may fare poorly in traditional extensive ranching operations.
 Finally, a “more is better” approach meshes poorly with QM, so more intensive operations may actually produce fewer quality animals, or may produce them for neighboring areas because of increased dispersal.
 Hence, a basic understanding of what is and is not important and appropriate is needed for those considering a QM approach.

 Figure 1.
 Trophy bull elk?
-Maybe_maybe not.
+Maybe…maybe not.
 Note the small body size of this adult bull, which makes his antlers appear larger than they actually are because of the smaller body-associated visual references.
-Photo courtesy Jason Schlie.
+(Photo courtesy Jason Schlie.)